-In a social media world where a cookie-cutter approach is the norm, creating differentiation is a must.
+In a world where a cookie-cutter approach to social media is the norm, differentiation is a must.

 However, separating your business from the competition can be difficult.

-Understanding, identifying and positioning the brand that is you and then sharing it consistently is vital.
+Understanding, identifying, and positioning the brand you are, then sharing it consistently across social media, is vital.

-How do you translate an established offline brand into an online into one that attracts, engages and inspires potential customers?
+How do you translate an established offline brand into an online one that attracts, engages, and inspires potential customers?

 - Have a step-by-step system to build your business or personal brand online